Minhjo005/miku-murder-mystery/README.md

 - Clue 6.png
 - Clue 7.png
 - Clue 8.png
-- Load bearing coconut.png
-- Print On Wall.png
 - Start.png

+*Note: Print On Wall and Load Bearing Coconut will be physical prints, not digital clues.*

 ### 2. QR Code URLs
 Generate QR codes for these URLs to access each clue: